 - Studies in Change: (IC 850, 3 credits)

 Offered Online or Predominantly Online

 This course is designed to develop an understanding of personal, social and organizational change.
 Such issues as personal commitment, social conditions, and technological developments are examined as they impact on personal, social and institutional situations.
 Research strategies provide opportunities to strengthen logical thinking, analysis of evidence and written communication.

 - Permaculture Design Certificate (3 Credits)

 Location: Terra Simpla in Stoughton

-Description: Our Permaculture Design Certificate Training in 2018 will cover all the usual topics and skill sets around Permaculture Ethics and Principles, ecological principles, water, soil, food, wildness, observation, networks, food forests, plant guilds, systems thinking and more.
+Description: Our Permaculture Design Certificate Training will cover all the usual topics and skill sets around Permaculture Ethics and Principles, ecological principles, water, soil, food, wildness, observation, networks, food forests, plant guilds, systems thinking and more.
 This is a 7- hour course held over three 3-Day weekends.
 Attendance is necessary to receive your certificate.
 We will be holding our course this year out at Terra Simpla Permaculture & Retreat Center outside of Stoughton.
 We are dedicated to making this course accessible financially for all those who hold it in their hearts to attend and learn.
 The Madison Area Permaculture Guild has been supporting scholarship dollars and sponsoring these courses for 9 years now.
 We have graduated 150 people.
 We believe education and modeling are the best way to create healthy systems change.
 For more information and to register visit madisonareapermacultureguild.org.